kehyshow/game-Battleships/README.md

 ## Requirement

-The application was created with create-react-app and node version is 20.11.1.
+The application was created with create-react-app, and Node.js version used is 18.18.2.

 ## Installation